 In order to achieve consistency among schools, pro rata refunds and payments should be made on the basis of a 40 week school year.

-A student enrolled after the Survey Data Collection date should in most cases, have a pro rata entitlement from the student's previous school.
+A student enrolled after the Survey Data Collection date should in most cases, have received the payment or a pro rata entitlement from the student's previous school.

 Schools must maintain appropriate records relating to the Textbook and Resource Allowance scheme.

-Schools must make such records available for inspection to a person nominated by the Minister for Education, Training and Employment for the purpose.
+Schools must make such records available for inspection to a person nominated by the Minister for Education and Training for the purpose.